SecureFromScratch/Workshops/csharp/recipes_2026/challanges/README.md

 ### 7. Run!
 1. Make sure the vscode root is Recipes with the Recipes.sln
 2. Go to Run & Debug (ctrl+shift+d)
 3. Chose API + BFF and click run
+4. After the serice is up open [swagger](http://localhost:7000/swagger/index.html)
 ---